testing-cabal/unittest-ext/README.txt

-This is the test discovery mechanism and ``load_tests`` protocol for unittest backported from Python 2.7 to work with Python 2.4 or more recent.
+This is the test discovery mechanism and ``load_tests`` protocol for unittest backported from Python 2.7 to work with Python 2.4 or more recent (including Python 3).

 discover can be installed with pip or easy_install.
 After installing switch the current directory to the top level directory of your project and run::